fostroll/mordl/doc/README_FEAT.md

 **log_file**: a stream for info messages.
 Default is `sys.stdout`.

-Returns corpus with tag predictions in the `MISC:NE` field.
+Returns corpus with tag predictions for the specified feature of the `FEATS` field.

 ### Evaluate <a name="eval"></a>

-When predictions are ready, evaluate predicitons on the development test set based on gold corpus:
+When predictions are ready, evaluate predicitons on the development test set based on the gold corpus:
 ```python
 tagger.evaluate(gold, test=None, label=None, batch_size=BATCH_SIZE,
                  split=None, clone_ds=False, log_file=LOG_FILE)